Fusickb/Remote-Testbed-Thesis/NetworkControlNodes/README.md

 # Overview

 Source code for the Network Control Nodes of the Remote Access Testbed.
+Each node is a BeagleBone Black https://beagleboard.org/black with TruckCape https://github.com/Heavy-Vehicle-Networking-At-U-Tulsa/TruckCapeProjects.

 1) CANLogger
 	- Contains both the Old Logging System and the New Logging System (After Validation Testing)